Categories

 Nathaniel Sparks, St Mary-le-Bow, Cheapside,

-Mounted and in its original frame, an original dry-point engraving by the artist and painter-etcher Nathaniel Sparks showing the steeple of St Mary le Bow viewed looking west up Cheapside.
+An original dry-point engraving by the artist and painter-etcher Nathaniel Sparks showing the steeple of St Mary le Bow viewed looking west up Cheapside.
 Signed by the artist.
+Presented in a cream mount and black frame.

 Dimensions: 59.1cm (23¼") High, 39.9cm (15¾") Wide, 1.7cm (0¾") Deep